Refrigerator - Moisture on the Exterior

-- The Energy Saver feature gives you the option of turning your heaters off to cut some energy cost.
+The Energy Saver feature gives you the option of turning your heaters off to reduce energy cost.

 If you are experiencing moisture between your refrigerator doors:

-Check your fresh food and freezer doors for splits in the gasket.
+Check your fresh food and freezer doors for splits or tears in the gasket.
 Gaps in the gaskets can also cause a moisture issue.
-Moisture on/around case: Moisture could be a result of improper clearances between the sides or top of the refrigerator and adjacent cabinets.
+Moisture on or around the case could be a result of improper air clearances between the sides or top of the refrigerator and adjacent cabinets.

 To view a short video about the Energy Saver switch:

-If the moisture is toward the back of the case and you have proper air clearance, service may be needed.
+If the moisture is toward the back of the case and you have proper air clearance around the fridge, service may be needed.
 For service, please schedule an appointment with GE Appliances Factory Service.